ET Finds Employer Did Not Follow Fair Process While Dismissing Employee (Mr R Parry v EDF Trading Ltd)

 The Decision of the Employment Tribunal

-The Respondent had not made the Claimant fully aware of the allegations to prepare a defence or follow a fair process.
+The Respondent hadn’t made the Claimant fully aware of the allegations to prepare a defence or follow a fair process.
 Furthermore, the charges that he disclosed confidential information were rejected as the information regarding the Respondent’s losses had already been leaked to the market.
 This information was hardly confidential and not worthy of dismissal for gross misconduct.
 Moreover, the appeal process was also flawed.

 If you have been unfairly dismissed, take a look at our guide on unfair dismissals, or contact us today.